 A unique partnership with Head Start has led to training opportunities for parents on strategies to read aloud at home as well as providing information about resources and tools that are available to them.
 Another key partnership with local media provides an opportunity for regular messaging and mobilization throughout the year.

-Community Lead: Jessica Pape
+For more information, contact Community Lead: Jessica Pape